How To Build A DFS Bankroll: 5 Small-Budget Tips

 | 80% (8,000 Entries) | $80,000 | $90,000 | Overlay: the site pays out $10,000 more than it took in, and that extra EV is split among everyone in the contest |

 When a contest fills below 100%, the rake shrinks and more of the pool flows back to the field.
 Once fewer than 9,000 of the 10,000 entries come in, the money collected drops below the $90,000 payout, and that is true overlay: the site is literally paying out more than it took in.
-Any shortfall above 90% but short of a full field is reduced rake, which is less of an edge but still helps, because a smaller cut means a bigger share of the pool comes back to you.
+Any fill rate above 90% but below a full field is reduced rake, which is less of an edge but still helps, because a smaller cut means a bigger share of the pool comes back to you.
 Neither outcome means you cash on any given night, but both tilt the long-run math in your favor.

 The takeaway we keep coming back to: overlay is the one edge you do not have to be a better player to capture.
 You just have to be in the right contest.
 Make finding it part of your pre-lock routine.